mariomazzaferro/cryptoPrompts/README.md

 The prompt texts are stored in IPFS and only the IPFS CIDs are stored in the smart contract.
 The backend is 100% decentralized (IPFS + smart contract).

 Crypto Prompt NFTs inherit from OpenZeppelin's ERC-721 standard.

-This is a simple dapp, its core functionality implements two mappings: "promptCids" (relates Prompt Id to its IPFS CID) and "branches" (relates Prompt Id to its list of branches).

 ## Directory structure